T

 +

 No, you should not drink tap water in the Galápagos Islands.
-While the water is treated, it's best to stick to bottled or purified water to avoid potential stomach issues.
-Many hotels and tour operators provide filtered water stations for refilling reusable bottles, which is a sustainable and cost-effective option.
+It is not treated to potable standards and can cause illness.
+It's best to stick to bottled water, which is readily available for purchase on the islands.
+Many hotels and tour operators also provide filtered water refill stations to reduce plastic waste.

 Is English widely spoken in the Galápagos Islands?